ibm-cloud-architecture/refarch-eda/docs/deployments/eventstreams/README.md

 *(Tested on June 2019 on ibm-eventstreams-dev helm chart 1.2.0 on ICP 3.1.2)*

 You can use the `ibm-eventstreams-dev` or `ibm-eventstreams-prod` Helm chart from ICP catalog.
-The product installation instructions can be found [here](https://ibm.github.io/event-streams/installing/installing/).
+The product installation instructions can be found [in event stream documentation](https://ibm.github.io/event-streams/installing/installing/).

 !!! note
         If you need to upload the tar file for the event streams production (downloaded from IBM passport advantage or other support sites) use the following command: